-Vaughn scores twice as Vandy upsets No. 22 Missouri 21-14
+Vaughn scores twice, Vandy upsets No. 22 Missouri 21-14

 Neal started the first six games of the season only to be benched for Mo Hasan against Missouri.
 The walk-on junior college transfer who had thrown only six passes last season as a backup became the third quarterback this season to jump-start an offense that has been one of the nation’s worst.

 Missouri safety Tyree Gillespie knocked Hasan out of the game late in the third quarter, going low and leading with his helmet as the Vanderbilt quarterback slid at the end of a run.
 Hasan was visibly woozy as he stood up, and Gillespie was ejected for targeting after review.

 Neal came in, and Missouri linebacker Cameron Wilkins intercepted his first pass and went 42 yards to the Vandy 6.
 Larry Rountree ran 6 yards for the tying TD on the next play as Missouri tied it at 14 with 1:37 left in the third.

-Neal drove the Commodores 65 yards and capped the drive with the toss that Johnson took to the end zone for the lead.
+But Neal drove the Commodores 65 yards and capped the drive with the toss that Johnson took to the end zone for the lead.

 THE TAKEAWAY

 Missouri: The Tigers came in having scored 31 or more points in 11 straight games, the second-longest streak nationally behind only Oklahoma (16).
-That ended with the Tigers struggling to find room against a Vanderbilt defense that came in ranked 124th out of 130 FBS teams allowing 482.7 yards a game.
-The Tigers also hurt themselves with a season-high 12 penalties for 120 yards.
+That ended against a Vanderbilt defense that came in ranked 124th out of 130 FBS teams allowing 482.7 yards a game.
+The Tigers also hurt themselves season-high 12 penalties for 120 yards.

-Vanderbilt: The Commodores ended up using all three quarterbacks in this game after Hasan was sent to the locker room for evaluation.
-Neal came out briefly, forcing Deuce Wallace into the game.
-Hasan was the surprise starter announced at the end of the pregame warmups.
-Hasan was 7 of 11 for 120 yards and a TD, and he ran nine times for 34 yards before being knocked out of the game.
+Vanderbilt: Mason said he decided last weekend that Hasan would start, a decision announced at the end of pregame warmups.
+He also said the quarterback wanted to return, but Mason wanted to be cautious with an open date up next.
+Hasan was 7 of 11 for 120 yards and a TD, and he ran nine times for 34 yards before taking the hit to the helmet.

 POLL IMPACT